mvneves/victor70c/README.md

 ![EZA EZ-735](http://github.com/mvneves/victor70c/raw/master/photo.jpg)

 Unfortunately, there is no open source software available to access this DMM in Linux.

-This program decodes the USB packets and displays the output as shown in the DMM's LCD.
+Thus, this program is the first step in order to have an open source tool to decode the USB packets and displays the output as shown in the DMM's LCD.

 # Installing